SnosMe/awakened-poe-trade/README.md

 Fork of [Awakened PoE Trade](https://github.com/SnosMe/awakened-poe-trade).

-NOT affiliated with `exiledexchange2.com` in any way shape or form.
-The ONLY official website is https://kvan7.github.io/Exiled-Exchange-2/
+The ONLY official website is https://kvan7.github.io/Exiled-Exchange-2/.
+Only download from https://kvan7.github.io/Exiled-Exchange-2/download or https://github.com/Kvan7/Exiled-Exchange-2/releases, any other locations are not official and may be malicious.

 ## Moving from POE1/Awakened PoE Trade